Meet Our Administrators

 In 2006 Andrei started his second company, Interactive Learning and Education Consulting, LLC.
 His most recent administrative position was serving as Principal of Bradford Academy High School (2009–2013) in Southfield, Michigan where under his leadership the school progressed from bottom 11% of state to 44 percentile, thus being noted as a Reward School for 'High Progress' by the State of Michigan in 2013.
 Andrei has keen insight of the educational landscape on public policy, principles and practices of modern, urban schools – including charter– and overseeing the design, delivery, and quality of programming within the school environment.

 Andrei began his collegiate career at Northwood University (1992–94) in Midland, Michigan where he was a two-time varsity basketball player.
 He finished up his athletic and academic career at Ferris State University and holds college undergraduate degrees in Marketing and Business Administration, along with a Master's of Science in Education.
 He is very much active in various mentoring initiatives, community outreach programs, volunteer efforts, and other educational endeavors as well.
-Andrei resides in Southfield, Michigan with his son Andrei II.
+Andrei resides with his family in West Bloomfield, MI.

 Tiffany Snyder, High School Principal